GamePointAnalytics/biases-in-probabilistic-reasoning/data/README.md

 Data is sourced from the [Tennis Match Charting Project](https://github.com/JeffSackmann/tennis_MatchChartingProject).

 ## Usage
 These files are processed inputs for the analysis scripts in `../scripts/python/`.
-The notebook `Tennis_Analytics.ipynb` expects these files to be present or referenced during execution.